oylz/gperftools/README.md

 **gperftools**

-\(originally Google Performance Tools\)

-The fastest malloc we’ve seen; works particularly well with threads
+originally Google Performance Tools.The fastest malloc we’ve seen;

-and STL.
-Also: thread\-friendly heap\-checker, heap\-profiler, and
+works particularly well with threads and STL.
+Also: thread\-friendly heap\-checker, heap\-profiler, and cpu\-profiler.

-cpu\-profiler.

 # 1.OVERVIEW

-gperftools is a collection of a high\-performance multi\-threaded

-malloc\(\) implementation, plus some pretty nifty performance analysis
+gperftools is a collection of a high\-performance multi\-threaded malloc\(\) implementation, plus some pretty nifty performance analysis tools.

-tools.